yfosp/main-website/README.md

 We believe we can build a welcoming and inclusive community if we all:
 - Use welcoming and inclusive language
 - Attempt collaboration before conflict
-- Are respectful of everyones' opinions, perspectives, viewpoints and experiences
+- Are respectful of everyone's opinions, perspectives, viewpoints and experiences
 - Can give and accept constructive feedback
 - Accept responsibility and apologize to those affected by our actions and mistakes
 - Focus on what is best for the community